July 16th 2019

 Never fear though, there are always ways you can work to get it back on track.
 Here are my top six tips to help you crank up your credit score.

 Well, you don’t actually have to vote (even though you really should), but registering to vote should help improve your credit score.
 This is because the electoral role is used as a way of checking your identity and verifying your address, so lenders can be sure that you are who you say you are.
-For the upcoming election the registration deadline is April 20th, so get your skates on if you're not already registered!

 2. Pay bills and utilities in your name